2026 FutureProof Program

 Global Packaging Transitions: EPR, PPWR & Market Shifts Driving Fibre Demand

-Renata Daudt, Awen Packaging Consulting
+Renata Daudt, Director, Awen Packaging Consulting

 An in-depth exploration of major regulatory drivers reshaping the global packaging landscape, including extended producer responsibility systems, PPWR reforms, plastic-free directives, and market signals pushing accelerated "paperisation".